 I have written about change several times in the past here is another perspective to the same topic.
 Lately I have been travelling a few cities as part of our annual Mentor Connect program where I share my thoughts based on research to school leaders from that region.

 The world around us is changing at a pace that is difficult to comprehend.
 Change is permeating into our lives seamlessly and we seem to adopt reasonably well in most aspects of our lives.
-We have accepted the fact that mobile technology has a life of a year and our cars last efficiently for 3 years, we have embraced apps for several areas of our lives and we switch to a better app the moment it appears.
+We have accepted the fact that mobile technology has a life of a year and our cars last effeciently for 3 years, we have embraced apps for several areas of our lives and we switch to a better app the moment it appears.

 If we look at the relationship of change and education it can be safely said that the rate of change outside the education domain is much faster than the rate of change in education.